Logo - Clark County Ohio Waste Management District

 What we do: We all recognize that a cleaner community appears to be safer, healthier, more prosperous, and more welcoming.
 Not unlike many other communities, and in spite of all our best efforts, Clark County has wrestled for years with the challenges of litter, graffiti, and general mismanagement of trash.

-Visit KCCB on Facebook by clicking on the logo:
+Visit KCCB on Facebook by clicking here .

 A little more about Keep America Beautiful